Human evolutionary genetics: Divergence times and ancestral effective population size

 Current methods to determine divergence times use DNA sequence alignments and molecular clocks.
 Usually the molecular clock is calibrated assuming that the orangutan split from the African apes (including humans) 12-16 MYA.
 Some studies also include some old world monkeys and set the divergence time of them from hominoids to 25-30 MYA.
 Both calibration points are based on very little fossil data and have been criticized.

 If these dates are revised, the divergence times estimated from molecular data will change as well.
 However, the relative divergence times are unlikely to change.
-Even if we can't tell absolute divergence times exactly, we can be pretty sure that the divergence time between chimpanzees and humans is about sixfold shorter than between chimpanzees (or humans) and monkeys.
+Even if we cannot tell absolute divergence times exactly, we can be fairly sure that the divergence time between chimpanzees and humans is about sixfold shorter than between chimpanzees (or humans) and monkeys.

 One study (Takahata et al., 1995) used 15 DNA sequences from different regions of the genome from human and chimpanzee and 7 DNA sequences from human, chimpanzee and gorilla.
 They determined that chimpanzees are more closely related to humans than gorillas.
 Using various statistical methods, they estimated the divergence time human-chimp to be 4.7 MYA and the divergence time between gorillas and humans (and chimps) to be 7.2 MYA.